OpenGov-OpenData/ckanext-discourse/README.md

     * embeddable hosts: Add the domain (without the http:// bit) of your CKAN instance (e.g. data.myorg.com)
     * embed by username: Name of the user that you created on step 2 (e.g. portaldatabot)
     * embed category: Name of the category that you created on step 3 (e.g. Open Data Portal Datasets)

+5. Configure Oneboxing.
+Go to "Admin" > "Settings" > "Onebox".
+Be sure the CKAN domain is in the whitelist.
+Oneboxing allows users to create a Onebox preview from CKAN URLs.
+To create a CKAN onebox in Discourse, just insert a CKAN URL in its own line and one will be created automatically.
+(Demo [here](https://talk.beta.nyc/t/data-beta-nyc-ckan-customizations))

 ## Setup CKAN